rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

     // match on all incoming control-flow paths.
     //
     // For the original user code, they did not
     // in this case.
+In the original code,
+    // Predecessor 1 has drop obligations
+    // {pDD.x,        pDS.x, some_d}
+    // and Predecessor 2 has drop obligations
+    // {       pDD.y, pDS.x, some_d}.
     //
     // Therefore, implicit drops are injected up
     // above, to ensure that the set of drop
-    // obligations match.
+    // obligations match, yielding the final
+    // set:
+    // {              pDS.x, some_d}.

     // After the implicit drops, the resulting
     // remaining drop obligations are the